EmmaEwert/KITTY/docs/manual/tutorial.rst

 Back in Unity, the tilemap now has a collider with all the collision shapes you defined.

 .. figure:: images/tutorial-tilemap-collider.png
+	:align: center

-It's quite difficult to see the collider, though; I lowered the tilemap opacity to make the collider more visible in the Scene View.
+	It's quite difficult to see the collider; I lowered the tilemap opacity to make the collider more visible in the Scene View.

 Collision
 `````````